Stratio/cassandra-lucene-index/examples/spark/README.rst

 You will see the 3 spark workers attached to the Spark master

-or the cassandra ring running in host terminal
+or the Cassandra ring running in host terminal

 .. code-block:: bash